cysouw/diathesis/text/c01_introduction.md

 ## The daunting diversity of diathesis

-The quintessential example of German diathesis, found in virtually every grammatical descriptions of German, is the *werden + Partizip* passive construction [@Next a].
-A central characteristic of this construction is that the state-of-affairs as described by this passive is fundamentally the same as in the corresponding active [@Next b], though the sentence structure of course differs between the two expressions.
+The quintessential example of German diathesis, found in virtually every grammatical descriptions of German, is the *werden + Partizip* passive construction [@next a].
+A central characteristic of this construction is that the state-of-affairs as described by this passive is fundamentally the same as in the corresponding active [@next b], though the sentence structure of course differs between the two expressions.

 :::ex
 a.
 Das Gemälde wird (von einem Künstler) gemalt.
 b.
 Der Künstler malt ein Gemälde.
 :::

 This approach to diathesis, viz. different grammatical sentence structures that express approximately the same state-of-affairs, is applicable to a large number of grammatical phenomena in German.
-For example, some verbs allow for passive-like constructions without any *werden* auxiliary, often called 'anticausative' [@Next a].
-Other verbs allow for an alternation between a case-marked accusative and a prepositional phrase, often called 'antipassive' [@Next b].
-Further, there exist many different kinds of diathesis marked by a reflexive pronoun *sich* [@Next c] or marked by preverbs like *ent-* [@Next d].
-Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitive* [@Next e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
+For example, some verbs allow for passive-like constructions without any *werden* auxiliary, often called 'anticausative' [@next a].
+Other verbs allow for an alternation between a case-marked accusative and a prepositional phrase, often called 'antipassive' [@next b].
+Further, there exist many different kinds of diathesis marked by a reflexive pronoun *sich* [@next c] or marked by preverbs like *ent-* [@next d].
+Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitive* [@next e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
 Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.]

 :::ex
 a.
 Der Doktor heilt den Schmerz.
 Der Schmerz heilt (durch den Doktor).